fBravoBravo/BizAwayTechChallenge/README.md

 These steps will spin up the server and it will be ready to start receiving requests.

+> If you find any problem trying to spin up the server, try running with sudo permissions

 ## Running the tests

 - Spin up the server using the steps described above.